About XM Directory

-With XM Directory, you can create and update contact information in one central database and send surveys directly to mailing lists.
+With XM Directory, you can create and update contact information in a central database and send surveys directly to mailing lists.
 You can decrease the number of duplicate contacts easily to prevent repeat uploads, and manage your global opt-outs from the directory.
-You can also limit the amount of times a respondent can be contacted by your brand to prevent response fatigue and improve the survey taking experience.These steps will get you started setting up your very own directory:
+You can also limit the amount of times a respondent can be contacted by your brand to prevent response fatigue and improve the survey taking experience.

 You can find a quick definition for the most commonly used terms in XM Directory below:

 - Directory: The directory is an address book for the entire brand and contains all of the contacts that have been added by your users.

 - Mailing Lists: Mailing lists are lists of contacts that can receive emails and survey invitations.
 You can create mailing lists either through file upload or manually.
 Unlike the directory, mailing lists are not visible to the entire organization, but are instead created in individual accounts.
 Mailing lists can be shared with other users or groups.